oscovida/oscovida/README.md

-* Ability to [execute the notebooks in the cloud, to modify them, or inspect the trends in other countries](https://github.com/fangohr/coronavirus-2020/blob/master/index.ipynb) and scroll down, an example for South Korea is shown below)
+* Ability to [execute the notebooks in the cloud, to modify them, or inspect the trends in other countries](https://github.com/fangohr/coronavirus-2020/blob/master/index.ipynb)

 ## Data source